 Since purchasing the wood, the management has aimed to maintain and increase the variety of habitats for wildlife, to improve access and to make a wider public aware of the rich flora and fauna.

-At the north-eastern end of the wood, a mixed Sycamore and Ask plantation is being thinned to allow a wider variety of tree species to flourish.
-This encourages a mixed age structure with an understorey scrub layer.
+At the north-eastern end of the wood, a mixed Sycamore and Ash plantation is being thinned to allow a wider variety of tree species to flourish.
+This encourages a varied age structure with an understorey scrub layer.
 The thinned wood is fired in our kilns to produce charcoal which is sold in the village shops and the profits used towards conservation management.
 The Trust hopes that all our efforts will result in a woodland richer in resident wildlife and will encourage colonisation by a wider range of species.

 Depending on the time of year that you visit Ox Close wood you may see: